-At six, Henri and his sister were sent back to their mother in France, only to be sent off at seven to an orphanage just outside of Paris.
+At six, Henri and his sister were sent back to their mother in France.
+But at the age of seven, he was sent off to an orphanage just outside of Paris.
 His unsettled childhood and lack of a permanent home had made Henri anxious to belong and achieve the acceptance of his peers.

 I desperately tried to belong.
 I learnt from a very early age to make people laugh, thinking this would make them like me, or accept me.

 When he was eight, Henri travelled with his mother and sister to Australia, followed soon after by his French stepfather.
-Both of his parents worked hard to support their family, with his mother’s skills as a tailor helping her to find work and his stepfather travelling from St Marys to North Sydney every day to work as a presser.
+Both of his parents worked hard to support their family.
+His mother’s skills as a tailor helped her to find work.
+His stepfather travelled from St Marys to North Sydney every day to work as a presser.
 They later bought a grocery shop in Surry Hills, making just enough money to sustain the family.
 Finally, Henri’s family had a permanent home and they began to settle into life in Australia.

 The family unit was strong and quite happy.
 Sunday outings on the ferry, fish and chips at Circular Quay, Saturday movies …

 The process of settling in was not, however, an entirely smooth one.
-While Henri was by now something of a professional at adaptation, the process of integrating into an entirely new culture and learning yet another language remained a significant challenge.
+While Henri was by now something of a professional at adaptation, it was still a real challenge to integrate into an entirely new culture and learn yet another language .

 As much as I looked forward to the excitement of going to Australia, where there were kangaroos bouncing down the street, I was deeply concerned about having to go through all that adaptation thing over again.

-Not least among the settlement challenges faced by Henri was the process of fitting in on the school playground, where his “foreign ways” became a source of much amusement amongst his peers.
+One of those challenges was fitting in on the school playground.
+Henri’s “foreign ways” became a source of much amusement amongst his peers.